Types of quantum field thories

 In other words, if we have used some isomorphism to witness that two manifolds represent the same reality, then we can’t “switch halfway through” our argument and start identifying them along some different isomorphism .
 This is true even if the two manifolds are the same and is the identity.

 Notice that this argument has really nothing specifically to do with physics or general relativity.
 The analogue of what is said here about pseudo-Riemannian manifolds could be said about, say, symplectic manifolds or whatever.

 So from the nPOV there is no mystery here, but the above argument originally troubled Einstein, because at his time it was felt that it violates the demand that the statement “at a certain region in time and space, there is (or isn’t) gravitation” should have an objective, observer independent meaning, whether or not there is matter present that “feels” the influence of gravitation.
 This assumption is based on the Newtonian notions of the absolute, objective existence of space and time.
 For Newton’s physics, space and time exist independently of any observers and of any objects that are present in time and space.
 If one adds a structure that models gravitation to space and time in this sense, the statement “at a certain region in time and space, there is (or isn’t) gravitation” is independent of observers and of the presence of further content (or structures) like matter.

 The conclusion of Einstein and therefore of general relativity was however that the statement “at a certain region in time and space that contains no matter, there is (or isn’t) gravitation” is not independent of the observer.
 This means that the physical notions of space and time do not have the same objective meaning as in Newton’s physics.

-On the other hand, the conclusion that one draws from the nPOV is a simpler and much more general one: it is evil to try to identify objects in a category in a way that does not respect their isomorphisms.
+On the other hand, the conclusion that one draws from the nPOV is a simpler and much more general one: when identifing isomorphic objects in a category, we have to remember which isomorphism we used.